sazzad731/ProdDivine-client/README.md

 # 🌟 ProdDivine

-**ProdDivine** is a full-stack Product Recommendation Platform where users can post product-related queries, receive community suggestions, and share alternatives.
+**ProdDivine** is a MERN-stack product recommendation platform where users can post product-related queries, receive community suggestions, and share alternatives.
 It's built with React, Tailwind CSS, Firebase Authentication, Express.js, and MongoDB.

 ---